 Mollusks consist of a wide range of invertebrate animals, from snails to giant squids.
 A mollusk usually has a soft body that is covered with an exoskeleton, such as the shell of a clam.
 Just what sort of animal qualifies as a mollusk is up for debate, with some research classifying 50,000 species and others up to 200,000.
-However, three groups of animals are almost always included: gastropods, bivalves and cephalopods.
+However, three groups of animals are almost always included in molluscs lists: gastropods, bivalves and cephalopods.

 Snails and slugs make up the majority of the gastropod family.
 Gastropods are the largest family within the mollusk classification, with as many as 80% of all mollusk species being gastropods.
 Many of these creatures have a protective shell that covers most of their body.
 They are known for having a single "foot" that helps propel them over the ground, though some can also move through water and even burrow.
 Gastropods are also known for their strange body shapes, caused by "torsion," which occurs in the early stages of development.
 During torsion the majority of the gastropod's body mass is twisted, which results in the anus being positioned over the head.
 The digestive and nervous systems are also twisted.

 The bivalve family of mollusks consists primarily of clams, scallops and other ocean creatures that have a hinged shell.
 That hinged shell is the hallmark of bivalves, and the shell is produced by the mollusk itself.
 As it grows, the mollusk secretes calcium carbonate, constantly rebuilding the shell.
 Bivalves also use a "foot" for locomotion -- a protuberance of flesh that is used to push against the ocean floor.
 There is thought to be at least 9,200 different species, many of which are edible.
 Over 150 million pounds of bivalves were harvested in 2011.